Skip to main content

 Open source software can be a major time-saver for individuals and organizations looking to deploy complex software systems without having to create each and every component from scratch.

-By leveraging open source, programmers can carefully engineer the components that they care the most about, but then use existing open
+By leveraging open source, programmers can carefully engineer the components that they care the most about, but then use existing open source components for the rest.

 Topics to follow